ancient-military-history

 Augustan Reforms: The Aerarium Militare

 Before Augustus, retired soldiers were often given land grants in Roman colonies, often in recently conquered territories.
 This policy served both to reward veterans and to consolidate Roman control over new provinces.
 However, it caused friction when land was seized from existing inhabitants.
-Augustus reformed the system by establishing the Aerarium Militare (military treasury) in 6 CE, funded by new taxes.
+Augustus reformed the system by establishing the Aerarium Militare (military treasury) in 6 CE, funded by new taxes on inheritances and auctions.
 This treasury provided cash retirement bonuses known as praemia militiae instead of land.
 A legionary received 12,000 sesterces (3,000 denarii) upon honorable discharge.
 A Praetorian guard received 20,000 sesterces.
-This cash system reduced social upheaval and gave veterans more choice in their post-service lives.
+This cash system reduced social upheaval and gave veterans more choice in their post-service lives, allowing them to buy land wherever they wished or invest in business.

 Later Changes: Land Returns